This article has been lightly edited from the book, Taming the Monkey Mind. The updated version of this book is Taming the Mind.

 The reason for this is not that the paper and ink of the books are holy in and of themselves, but that these books show the path to enlightenment which we want to develop in our minds.
 They are our spiritual nourishment.
 We don’t put our food on the floor without something to contain it, because the floor is dirty and we value our food.
 Similarly, if we remember the importance of Dharma books which nourish us spiritually, we’ll treat them properly.
 These guidelines make us more mindful of how we relate to things in our environment.

 Having taken refuge in the Sangha, we should avoid becoming close friends with people who criticize the Buddhas, Dharma and Sangha, or who are unruly or harm others.
 We avoid these people not because they’re “evil and bad,” but because our own minds are weak.
 For example, although we may want to stop gossiping, if we’re constantly in the company of people who gossip, we’ll easily resume our old habits.
+If we are good friends with people who criticize our spiritual beliefs or practices, we may unnecessarily start to doubt them.

 However, we shouldn’t criticize or be rude to these people.
 We can have compassion for them, but we won’t seek their company.
 For example, if a colleague is critical of our religious practice, we can be courteous and kind to him at work, but we won’t cultivate his friendship after work or discuss religion with him.
 However, if someone is open-minded and wants to discuss religion in order to understand life, we can freely engage ideas with him.